Alleviating Hunger and Eliminating Its Causes

 Your gifts to One Great Hour of Sharing and the Presbyterian Hunger Program make a difference in lives around the world.
 Together we work to alleviate hunger and eliminate its causes, rooting our work in communities through partner grants, striving to change laws and practices so communities can flourish, and engaging Presbyterians in this work—locally & globally.

-Here’s an exciting glimpse of what your gifts, advocacy, and working in partnership helped to achieve in 2015:
+Check out the 2020 PHP Impact Report – see what your gifts, advocacy, and working in partnership helped to achieve in 2020.

-The Presbyterian Hunger Program creates educational resources for congregations and individuals.
-Many resources are available as free downloads or as hard copies for purchase.
+Resources and materials are available from the Presbyterian Hunger Program, including educational resources for congregations and individuals.
+Many resources are available as free downloads or as printed copies for purchase.
 Below you will find links to specific resources created by the hunger program as well as recommended resources produced elsewhere.